NYPL/metadata-documentation/contact/contact.md

 - Notify us of a new or updated finding aid or catalog record
 - Report an error with a link to or from Digital Collections from another library system
 - Request a properly formatted Digital Collections URL
+- Ask a question or make a suggestion related to our documentation

 For all other enquiries, email metadata [at] nypl [dot] org